 Within a few months, Timbit was adopted and living the dream in a home in a new subdivision in the west-end of the city.
 The Yorkie with the missing fur and the scratching problem was off death row and enjoying his second life.

 Timbit was a bit of a mystery.
-No one seemed to know where he’d lived previously.
+No one seemed to know where he’d lived before.
 All the shelter would offer was that he came from a home in the northeast part of Edmonton — many miles away — and that a granddaughter was moving to Ontario and couldn’t look after him.

 See you later, Timbit.
-Thanks for the memories.

 Had Timbit’s original owner died?
 Your guess is as good as mine.